Jindera

 Jindera has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch identified 19 projects that could impact the area's performance.
-Key projects include Heritage Park - Jindera, Mitchell Street Development, South Jindera Residential Master Plan / Jindera Residential Land Use Strategy, and Urana Road Development.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 19 projects likely affecting the region.
+Notable initiatives include Heritage Park - Jindera, Mitchell Street Development, South Jindera Residential Master Plan / Jindera Residential Land Use Strategy, and Urana Road Development.
+The following list details projects of particular relevance.

 Professional plan users can use the search below to filter and access additional projects.